-Mo Farah and Ruth Beitia were crowned European Athletes of the Year at the Golden Tracks in Funchal.
+Mo Farah and Ruth Beitia were crowned the 2016 European Athletes of the Year at the Golden Tracks in Funchal.

 And on a spectacular evening in Portugal reflecting upon an amazing summer for the sport, Max Hess and Nafissatou Thiam were honoured with the Rising Star awards.